-Even though Montgomery, Alabama isn’t a top travel destination, it has so much history to see that it should be at the top of your roadtrip list.
+Even though Montgomery, Alabama may not be considered a top travel destination, it has so much history to see that it should be at the top of everyone’s roadtrip list.
 With many of the important historical places located downtown near the Capitol Building, a walking trip can cover a lot of ground.

 All the way back to the Civil War, this town in Alabama began playing a major part in American history as it was the first capital city of the Confederate States.
 One century later, it came back to the forefront as the center of the Montgomery Bus Boycott in the 1960s.
 When Rosa Parks refused to move to the back of the bus, Martin Luther King, Jr. was launched into the Civil Rights Movement and the demonstrations of the next decade.

 Walk the streets.
 Follow the path.
 Remember the impact of the brave men and women who brought change to the United States through the Bus Boycott.

 Rosa Parks Museum

-As a self-guided tour, this museum associated at Troy University is located at the site of her arrest.
-With modern exhibits, the Rosa Parks Museum tells the story of her life and of the boycott through reproduction settings, detailed exhibits, and first-hand stories of the local citizens who lived here during this time.
-At the time of our visit, there was an additional experience available for extra cost, but we chose only to see the main museum.
+As a self-guided tour, this museum associated at Troy University is located at the site of Rosa Parks’ arrest.
+With modern exhibits, the Rosa Parks Museum tells the story of her life and of the boycott through detailed exhibits and the first-hand stories of the local citizens who lived in Montgomery, Alabama during the time of the Civil Rights Movement and the Montgomery Bus Boycott.

 Adults $7.50, Kids under 12 $5.50